flutterchina/cookie_jar/README.md

 ## Classes

-### `DefaultCookieJar`
+### `CookieJar`

-`DefaultCookieJar` is a default cookie manager which implements the standard cookie policy declared in RFC.
-DefaultCookieJar saves the cookies in **RAM**, so if the application exit, all cookies will be cleared.
+`CookieJar` is a default cookie manager which implements the standard cookie policy declared in RFC.
+CookieJar saves the cookies in **RAM**, so if the application exit, all cookies will be cleared.

 ### `PersistCookieJar`